All 4 x 4 solutions of the quantum Yang-Baxter equation: Method

 \paragraph{Example $R^H$}

 We take the expansion equation \eqref{eq:Rexp} and then solve equations \eqref{R(1)}-\eqref{R(1)C} for the elements of the unknown matrix $R^{(1)}$.
-The components of $R^{(1)}$ are functions $f^{(1)}_{i}(u+v)$ that depend on the sum of the spectral parameters.
-Equation \eqref{R(1)} then gives rise to a set of linear equations in the functions $f^{(1)}_i$ which can be solved.
+The components of $R^{(1)}$ are free functions $f^{(1)}_{i}(u+v)$ that depend on the sum of the spectral parameters.
+Equations \eqref{R(1)}-\eqref{R(1)C} then give rise to a set of linear equations in the free functions $f^{(1)}_i$ which can be solved.
 In this case, we find a solution with a single degree of freedom, which we call $f^{(1)}$ and we get

 Plugging this back in our expansion(\ref{eq:Rexp}) we can then expand \eqref{3equ} to second order which leads to a system of equations linear in the components of $R^{H,(2)}$ and quadratic in $R^{H,(1)}$.
 The elements of $R^{H,(2)}$ are expressed in terms of $f^{(1)}$.
 To be more explicit we find: